satyasea/blake/README.md

 Philosophy
 ------------
 I focus on personal growth and well-being.
 I'm pro-diversity, feminist, and pro-LGBTQ+.
 As both a sailor and complex systems thinker.
 I have a childlike curiosity spanning many fields, from art and music to how machines work.
-I rebuilt my vintage BMW engine in my garage when I was in college.
+I'm DIY.
+I rebuilt my vintage BMW engine in my work shed.

 Skillset: scope of knowledge and experience
 ------------